top of page

 Massage Therapy and Nervous System Regulation

-• Reduced stress hormones: Massage lowers cortisol and adrenaline.
+• Reduced stress hormones: Massage lowers cortisol and adrenaline levels.

 • Improved digestion: By stimulating vagal pathways, massage enhances motility.